tacatac/archnosh/README.md

 Service bundles are available for various network managers, such as Wicd and NetworkManager.

+Native network configuration is also [available](https://jdebp.eu/Softwares/nosh/guide/networking.html).

+It can be achieved by writing a [Debian-style](https://wiki.debian.org/NetworkConfiguration) `/etc/network/interfaces` file or directly in [FreeBSD-style](https://www.freebsd.org/doc/handbook/config-network-setup.html) within `/etc/rc.conf`.

 A `dhcpcd@` service (the [default enabled tool](https://wiki.archlinux.org/index.php/Installation_guide#Connect_to_the_Internet) for wired devices on Archlinux) is generated for each interface and is preset enabled by `90-linux-static-networking.preset`.

-To activate it, add the following lines in `/etc/rc.conf` or `/etc/rc.conf.local`:

-    dhclient_program=dhcpcd
-    ifconfig_<your-interface>=DHCP
+It should be enabled automatically (on interfaces configured with dhcp of course).
+The discovery script will detect `dhclient`, `udhcpc` and `dhcpcd`.
+You can manually set your client in `/etc/rc.conf` or `/etc/rc.conf.local` with the `dhclient_program` variable.

+For interfaces managed by `ifconfig@` scripts, the [`net-tools`](https://www.archlinux.org/packages/core/x86_64/net-tools/) package needs to be installed to provide the `ifconfig` binary.

 Don't forget to run `redo all` after applying configuration changes.
-Check `/etc/system-control/convert/static-networking` to make sure your interface is set to `on`.
+Check `/etc/system-control/convert/static-networking` to make sure the desired services for your interface are set to `on`.

 ##### non-root Xorg and device access